eyeson-team/api/content/api-reference/index.md

 weight: 20
 ---

-Video conferences are organized in eyeson rooms.
+Video calls are organized in eyeson rooms.
 You can control who will join a room by using a unique identifier.
 Every user will receive a link to the GUI containing a unique access key scoped to the room and user.
 This key grants access to the the eyeson room.